 It’s also a city with a deep culinary history, melding French, Italian, Spanish and Creole influences, and an even deeper love for decadent flavors.
-Sauces are saucier here while spicy food can send your rooftop to the moon.
+Sauces are saucier here while spicy food can send the roof of your mouth to the moon.
 As for New Orleans desserts, they’re often sweeter than France, more flamboyant than Italy and definitively more indulgent than the rest of the USA.

-→ Discover the best desserts in the world.
-A few of these desserts double as the best desserts in New Orleans.
+Discover the best desserts in the world.
+Not surprisingly, a few of these desserts double as the best desserts in New Orleans.